Commercial Energy Star Program

-The Office of Advanced Planning and Sustainability, in partnership with the Louisville Energy Alliance, offers an Energy Star Certification Assistance Program to help non-profit, K-12, worship facilites and commercial building owners certify their facilities through Energy Star.
+The Office of Advanced Planning and Sustainability, in partnership with the Louisville Energy Alliance, offers an Energy Star Certification Assistance Program to help nonprofit, K-12, worship facilities and commercial building owners certify their facilities through Energy Star.
 Through this program, building owners receive free verification services from a licensed architect or engineer, a $2,000+ value.
 Learn more.

 Thank you to the volunteer verifiers participating in this program: